-The Student Representative Council is made up of students from the Junior (R - 5) and Middle School (6 - 10) including the Principal School Leaders.
+The Student Representative Council is made up of students from the Junior (R - 5) and Middle School (6 - 10).
 It is their role to discuss issues pertinent to their sub school and the whole school that they feel need to be addressed.
 They meet regularly alongside the Middle School Coordinator, with the Principal Leaders chairing the meetings, in order to build collegiality as well as to be a support to students where necessary.

-The Principal Leaders with the SRC as support, have organised many and varied events such as, cake sales (fundraising), dress up days, Shrove Tuesday (pancake day), lunch time sporting activities (between houses), and had input in the new school uniform.
+The SRC organise many and varied events such as, cake sales (fundraising), dress up days, Shrove Tuesday (pancake day), lunch time sporting activities (between houses), and had input in the new school uniform.
 They have represented our School at the Anzac Day dawn service and Remembrance Day, being part of the processional at every chapel event; speaking to their sub schools during assemblies and meetings and greeting visitors during Open Days and sub school meetings.
 These students have also been called upon to represent our School to the media and I commend them for their excellent presence around the school as leaders.
 Regular meetings with SRC assists me in gauging the wellbeing of our student cohort.
 I know that our students are happy because the 'Voice' of our student cohort reports positively on student satisfaction and wellbeing during our regular meeting.